 Digitize newspapers from paper or microfilm?

-ODW knows how tricky it can be to navigate digitization projects, especially when they are large-scale and require both connections and specialized expertise.
+Our team knows how tricky it can be to navigate digitization projects, especially when they are large-scale and require both connections and specialized expertise.
 To help shepherd these projects, ODW offers an end-to-end project management service, the All-in-One Digitization Service for community newspaper digitization projects.
 As part of the All-in-One service, we ensure that copyright permissions are granted for the publications, we help identify the location of the best copies for digitization, we navigate all vendor negotiations, and then manage the thousands of files that result from digitizing long runs of newspaper publications.
-Our clients receive all digital image and OCR files for local preservation as well as having the material ingested for online display and discovery.
+Our clients receive all digital image and OCR files for local preservation.
+Organizations can also use the VITA Digital Collections Toolkit for online display and discovery.

 Some sample migrations include: